Kennel: Boarding kennels

 This is a place where dogs are housed temporarily for a fee, an alternative to using a pet sitter.
 Although many people worry about the stress placed on the animal by being put in an unfamiliar and most likely crowded environment, the majority of boarding kennels work to reduce stress.
 Many kennels offer one-on-one "play times" in order to get the animal out of the kennel environment.
 Familiar objects, such as blankets and toys from home, are also permitted at many kennels.
 Many kennels offer grooming and training services in addition to boarding, with the idea being that the kennel can be the owner's "one-stop shop" for all three services.

 In the United States the term boarding kennel can also be used to refer to boarding catteries and licensing agencies do not always differentiate between commercial boarding kennels for dogs and other animal or cat boarding kennels.
 In 2007 market surveys showed that $3.0 billion was spent on these services.
 Annual kennel boarding expenses for dog owners was $225, and for cat owners was $149 according to a 2007–2008 survey.

+History

+Historic drawing of the Nakano Inugoya (Nakano dog shelters) in 1696, which accommodated around 80,000 stray dogs with an approximately size of 750,000 square meters in 1702.

+In Edo period Japan Tokugawa Tsunayoshi had large kennels built in Nakano, Yotsuya and Okubo in Edo (Tokyo).
+Even during the famine the Shogunate accommodated 80,000 stray dogs in the kennels in Nakano and gave them 3 go (0.18L) of polished rice, 50 moon (187g) of bean paste and 1 go of sardines daily.
+The total space for the dog shelters in Nakano was approximately 750,000 square meters in 1702.